krdwrd/krdwrd/README.md

 >
 > Develop a classification engine that learns to automatically annotate pages, provide visual tools for inspection of results.

-For People who wanted to tag Web pages, there was a Firefox AddOn for tagging data.
+For people who wanted to tag Web pages, there was a Firefox AddOn for tagging data.
 The annotation guidelines and the Add-on manual [are still available](/manual).

 ## Cite Work